-I can’t blame my parents for my mistakes because (praise the Lord!) they did not raise me to be a homemaker (though my mom was a homemaker, for which I’m very grateful!) or teach me about courtship (though I was committed to abstinence before marriage) or insist I stay at home, eschewing college life and a job outside the home in order to help raise my younger siblings and be my dad’s helpmeet.
+I can’t blame my parents for my mistakes because they did not insist I stay at home, eschewing college life and a job outside the home in order to help raise my younger siblings and be my dad’s helpmeet.
+Remember, this was the early 90′s and, although I was committed to abstinence before marriage, I’d never heard of Josh Harris or the concept of waiting until my wedding day to kiss.
 I had a very healthy, normal, Christian upbringing for which I’m incredibly grateful.
 My parents loved me, taught me about Jesus, took me to church, supported me in my interests, sacrificed to send me to Christian school (and one year of homeschooling), and, as an older teenager, let me make my own decisions about my life.
-I couldn’t have asked for better parents or a better childhood!

 I can’t blame my husband either.
-He was only 19 when we married, struggling with issues of his own regarding faith and salvation and false teachings that took years to work through.
-I was the one who was a whiz at Bible trivia and had memorized huge chunks of scripture and had devotional time every day like clockwork so he just assumed I knew what I was talking about and put up little resistance to the ideas I was gleaning from homeschooling books, magazines and websites.
+He was only 19 when we married, struggling with issues of his own regarding faith and salvation and spiritual bondage that took years to work through.
+I was the one who was a whiz at Bible trivia and had memorized huge chunks of scripture and had devotional time every day like clockwork so he just assumed I knew what I was talking about!
+He put up little resistance to the ideas I was gleaning from homeschooling books, magazines and websites.

 - spank my two year old daughter, who would frequently wake up crying in the night, for continuing to cry and not go back to sleep when told (oh how I wish I could go back…I would rock her and sing her back to sleep or read to her until she was sleepy instead of giving her harsh commands in the middle of the night and spanking her when she didn’t obey)